mairima/nourish/README.md

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://www.github.com/TravelTimN) for the support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) Tutor Team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) and [Code Institute Discord community](https://discord-portal.codeinstitute.net) for the moral support.
-- I would like to thank my family, for believing in me.
+- I would like to thank my family.